brigadehub/brigadehub/README.md

 ```
 ghdc="open Applications/GitHub\ Desktop.app/Contents/MacOS/GitHub\ Desktop"
 ```
-And instead of opening your client from an alias in applications,
+And instead of opening your client from an alias in applications

 1. open a terminal, and cd to the sfbrigadehub repo root
 1. cd to the sfbrigadehub repo root
 1. run your alias